lmjohns3/theanets/docs/creating.rst

    0.7.0 release will be ``(batch, time, variables)``.

    The new ordering will be more consistent with other models in ``theanets``.
-   The first axis (index 0) of all data arrays will represent the examples in a batch, and the last axis (index -1) will represent the variables.
+   Starting in the 0.7 release, the first axis (index 0) of data arrays for all model types will represent the examples in a batch, and the last axis (index -1) will represent the variables.
 For recurrent models, the axis in the middle of a batch (index 1) will represent time.

 .. note::